A comprehensive resource for safe and responsible laser use

-For direct damage to the eye, the exact severity will be due to many factors: beam power, exposure time, beam/eye relative motion, distance from the laser, and retinal injury location, and a person’s physiological/genetic susceptibility to eye injury (some people are more sensitive than others).
+For direct damage to the eye, the exact severity will be due to many factors: beam power, exposure time, beam/eye relative motion, distance from the laser, retinal injury location, and a person’s physiological/genetic susceptibility to eye injury (some people are more sensitive than others).

 - If a person deliberately stares into a laser, even a small 1 milliwatt beam could cause a spot on the retina.

 - Fortunately, the eye's natural "aversion response" causes a person to involuntarily blink and/or turn away from a bright light.
 Taking this into account, an accidental exposure to a 5 milliwatt beam is considered tolerable, as long as the person is not overriding their blink reflex.
 A 1998 Lancet article by Mensah, Vafidis and Marshall states “A 5 mW laser with high retinal irradiance is too weak to cause retinal damage, even if shone in the eye for several seconds.”

 - After some point, even blinking and moving isn't fast enough to prevent injury.
 As a very rough approximation for laser pointer use, above 10 milliwatts the potential hazard from general use outweighs the benefit of a brighter beam.
 This does not mean that an injury will occur; just that there starts to be a potential hazard.